4 Ways To Measure Sales Targets In Salesforce

 • Appropriate training for salespeople and managers is available.

-The Salesforce Forecasts Tab provides robust target tracking and forecasting capabilities.
-However, successful roll-out and ongoing adoption need proper planning and preparation.
+Salesforce Forecasting provides robust target tracking and projection capabilities.
+However, successful roll-out and ongoing adoption need significant preparation and implementation effort.

 Option 3 – Lightning Home Page Quarterly Performance Chart